filecoin-project/venus/README.md

 If you want to use `gcc` (e.g. `export CC=gcc`) when building go-filecoin, you will need to use v7.4.0 or higher.

 The build process will download a static library containing the [Filecoin proofs implementation](https://github.com/filecoin-project/rust-fil-proofs) (which is written in Rust).

-If instead you wish to build it from source, by setting the environment variable `FFI_BUILD_FROM_SOURCE=1`, you'll need a Rust development environment too.
+> If instead you wish to build proofs from source, you'll need (1) Rust development environment and (2) to set the environment variable `FFI_BUILD_FROM_SOURCE=1`.
 More info at [filecoin-ffi](https://github.com/filecoin-project/filecoin-ffi).

 #### Install Dependencies

-First, to load all the Git submodules.
+First, load all the Git submodules.

 ```sh
 git submodule update --init --recursive